Home Ā» Recipes Ā» Vegan Quinoa Flour Tahini Brownies

 Making vegan brownies is actually easier than it might seem.
 In standard recipes, we'd just need to replace the eggs and butter with vegan alternatives.

-We're doing that with the eggs by using flax eggs, but I'm not the biggest fan of using vegan butter in my recipes because more often than not, it's filled with things I don't really want to eat.
+We’re replacing the eggs with flax eggs, but I’m not the biggest fan of using vegan butter in my recipes.
 So my solution?

-BANANA and AVOCADO!
-Both are incredibly creamy, add moisture to the brownies, but also help hold them together.
-Plus they're way healthier than vegan butter so that's a win in my book!
+Banana and avocado!
+Both are incredibly creamy, add moisture to the brownies, and help hold everything together.

 Quinoa Flour Tahini Brownies

-I've made a few different brownie recipes on the blog before, but today's I'm especially excited about because it uses quinoa flour as the main ingredient.
-I love using quinoa flour in baking because it's high in protein and fiber, but also has a really nice texture.
+I’ve made a few different brownie recipes on the blog before, but today’s one I’m especially excited about because it uses quinoa flour as the main ingredient.
+I love using quinoa flour in baking because it has a really nice texture.

 One thing to keep in mind is that quinoa flour can have quite a strong flavor, especially if you’re sensitive to it.